Totengeist/wednesdayseries.com/faq.md

 >
 > &mdash; Miles Millar to [Vanity Fair][vanityfair-cello]

 The song is nominated for a Grammy award with [Esin Aydingoz, Chris Bacon, Alana Da Fonseca][grammy2023], [Mick Jagger, and Keith Richards][billboard-1235518712] listed as arrangers.
-Jagger and Richards are also nominated for *Angry* from their new album.<hr>
+Jagger and Richards are also nominated for *Angry* from their new album.

+---

+**Footnotes:**

 [^1]: All recent reporting on Percy Hynes White's supposed firing comes, [via the Daily Mail][dailymail-12454313], from an anonymous "source close to his family."
 The Daily Mail [is generally regarded as unreliable][theguardian-dailymail].